krissvv/react-better-html/documentation/docs/components/text.md

 ## Common Props

-All standard text attributes are valid props in the library.
+All standard text attributes are valid props for this component.

 ```jsx
 import { Text } from "react-better-html";